fepfitra/fep-blog/src/content/modules/pwn/heap/sysmalloc_int_free.typ

 When `sysmalloc` is called to grow the heap (usually via `mmap` or `sbrk`), it performs several checks.
 If the attacker has corrupted the Top Chunk's size such that it is still page-aligned but much smaller than before, and then requests an allocation larger than this new size, `sysmalloc` may decide it cannot merge the old top chunk with the newly acquired memory.
 Instead, it will **free the old top chunk**.

 This primitive is extremely powerful because it allows an attacker to place a chunk into the Unsorted Bin without ever calling `free()` directly on a pointer.
 This technique is a core component of advanced attacks like the **House of Orange** and **House of Tangerine**.

+== Prerequisites
+- *Top Chunk Size Corruption*: Ability to overwrite the `size` field of the Top Chunk (Wilderness).
+- *Alignment Knowledge*: The new size must be page-aligned and have the `PREV_INUSE` bit set to pass internal glibc checks.
+- *Large Allocation*: Ability to trigger a `malloc()` request larger than the corrupted Top Chunk size, forcing the allocator to call `sysmalloc`.

 == Example Code